CLI Reference

 instance_id | Instance to kill (optional; defaults to current project) |

-cliq instance killcliq instance kill myproject-a1b2c3Server Commands
+cliq instance killcliq instance kill myproject-a1b2c3cliq instance kill myproject-a1b2c3 --no-cascadeServer Commands

-Section titled “Server Commands”The local server provides an HTTP/WebSocket API for the dashboard, A2A agent communication, and mesh networking.
+Section titled “Server Commands”The local server provides an HTTP/WebSocket API for the Dashboard, A2A agent communication, and mesh networking.

 cliq server start